smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 "The King has been occupied with his project.
 I simply follow his orders."

-Theron picked up one of her letters from the writing desk without permission.
+Theron picked up one of her letters from the writing desk, not bothering to ask for permission.
 "Correspondence from Rhodes?
 Their governor seeks extensions.
 Syracuse made similar requests.
 Everyone senses weakness."

 She turned to face him.
 He stood reading her private letters as if they were his own.

-Her hand twitched toward the bronze letter opener on her desk, from years of imagining what freedom might cost.
+Her hand twitched toward the bronze letter opener on her desk; a habit formed after years of imagining what freedom might cost.
 She forced her fingers to stillness.

 "The harbor master has a family," she said evenly.

 "Had a family.
 They boarded a ship for Athens three nights ago.
 He was to follow yesterday."
 Theron set down the letter.
 "One of my men was waiting at the dock."

-"You're executing a man for trying to leave?"
+"You're executing a man for trying to reunite-"

-"I'm executing a traitor.
-There's a difference."
-He moved toward the window, standing too close.
+"I'm executing a traitor."
+He moved toward the window.
 "Unless Your Majesty believes fleeing one's post is acceptable?
 That would send an interesting message."

 Before she could respond, Lysippe appeared in the doorway.
 "Your Majesty, the council-"